curi/fi/docs/pub-drafts/how-do-you-test-a-partial-explanation-of-tourettes.md

 ### audio recording

-anyway, two bits of audio and a transcript are below; the original recording and a cut down version where longer silences are shortened and repeated/filler words are cut out. there are two versions because i was experimenting with descript.com.
+anyway, two bits of audio and a transcript are below; the original recording and a cut down version where longer silences are shortened and repeated/filler words are cut out. there are two versions because i was experimenting with descript.com and there are some features to cut stuff out.

 cut down version: